-Modern life can be busy and many drivers donít think about whether their tyres might be damaged.
+Modern life can be busy and many drivers don’t think about whether their tyres might be damaged.
 Often, tyre damage can go unnoticed.
-However, tyre damage can put you in a dangerous situation when driving.
-Tyres keep your vehicle in contact with the road so any damage that has occurred can cause serious issues.
-Continue reading to find out more about the type of tyre damage you should be regularly looking out for.
+However, excessive tyre damage can put you in a dangerous situation when driving.
+Tyres keep your vehicle in contact with the road, so any damage that has occurred can cause serious issues.
+Continue reading to find out more about the red flags you should be regularly looking out for.

-Cuts on your tyres can be caused by objects in the roadís surface such as poor road surfaces or debris on the roads.
-These can damage the surface of the tyre.
+Cuts on your tyres can be caused by poor road surfaces, potholes, debris, and more — and they often occur on the tyre’s sidewall.
 In unlucky situations, tyre cuts can instantly cause tyre failure.
-However, this isnít usually the case.
-Most cuts occur on the tyre sidewalls.
-If you discover any cuts on your tyres, you should get the tyre examined by a professional.
+However, this isn’t usually the case.
+If you do discover any cuts on your tyres, you should get the tyre examined by a professional.

 Irregular tyre wear

-If your tyres are over or under inflated, tyres can be subjected to irregular wear, this means that your tyre may need to be replaced more quicky than necessary.
-If your tyres are over-inflated the tyres will wear down more in the centre.
+If your tyres are over or under inflated, they can be subjected to irregular wear, which may mean that your tyre needs to be replaced sooner than usually necessary.
+Over-inflated tyres will wear down more in the centre.
 As a result, the contact patch between the tyre and the road is reduced.
-Under-inflated tyres also cause uneven wear but in this case to the edges of the tyre.
-This means that the fuel economy of your vehicle is reduced and you will have to fill up more often.
+Under-inflated tyres also cause uneven wear, but in this case to the edges of the tyre.